-Tinnitus Research: Moving the World Toward a Cure
+Research Toward a Cure

-Finding a cure for tinnitus is ATA’s #1 priority.
-Research will help us reach this goal.
-Over the last 10 years, tremendous advances have been made and the pace of discovery is constantly accellerating.
-ATA’s national leadership has made tinnitus a high-priority research topic.
-Since we formed in 1971, the number of published research papers related to tinnitus each year has increased 650%!
+Over the years, tremendous research advancements have been made, and the pace of scientific discovery is constantly accelerating.
+ATA’s national leadership and research grant program have made tinnitus a high-priority research topic.
+Since we formed in 1971, the number of published research papers related to tinnitus each year has increased 650 percent!
 This is an amazing knowledge base upon which we can build new prospective treatments for tinnitus.